openshift/infrastructure-provider-onboarding-guide/docs/platform-external/installing.md

 ## Review the installation

-This section describes useful commands to follow up the installation progress.
+This section describes useful commands to follow up on the installation progress.

 After the OpenShift configuration, infrastructure and CCM is deployed (when required).

-Export the `KUBECONFIG` environment, if was not yet exported in the Section 3:
+Export the `KUBECONFIG` environment, only if it was not yet exported in Section 3:

 ```sh
 export KUBECONFIG=$INSTALL_DIR/auth/kubeconfig